gusl/CalibrationCurves/README.md

 src="https://latex.codecogs.com/png.image?\dpi{110}&space;\bg_black&space;Y_i%20\sim%20Bernoulli(g(X_i))">,
 where **g** is a non-decreasing function.
-We don't know what `cgam` uses under the hood to enforce this shape constraint, but it does work -- MLE is isotonic.
+We don't know what `cgam` uses under the hood to enforce this shape constraint, but it does work -- the MLE is an isotonic function.
 Unfortunately, isotonicity is not guaranteed for the CIs.
 Our methods likewise don't guarantee that the quantile will be isotonic as a function of X, but they do improve this significantly.